AlshammariA/FlakeFlagger/flakiness-predicter/README.md

 # Flakiness Predicter

-This is a step-by-step guideline to use/replicate our classification experiment of FlakeFlagger.
+This is a step-by-step guideline to use/replicate our classification experiment of flaky tests.

 ## Requirements
 This is a list of all required python packages to run this part: